-(1) Pre-primary report: fifteen days prior to the primary election, for the reporting period commencing with the last report submitted up through and including twenty days prior to the election date;
+- (1) Pre-Primary report due May 23, 2022: fifteen days prior to the primary election, for the reporting period commencing with the last report submitted up through and including twenty days prior to the election date. - (2) Pre-General report due October 24, 2022: fifteen days prior to the general election, for the reporting period commencing with the last report submitted up through and including twenty days prior to the election date.

-- (2) Pre-general report: fifteen days prior to the general election, for the reporting period commencing with the last report submitted up through and including twenty days prior to the election date; - (3) Year-end report: by the last Friday in January each year, for the reporting period commencing with the last report submitted up through and including December thirty-first of each year;
+(3) Year-End report - due January 27, 2023: by the last Friday in January each year, for the reporting period commencing with the last report submitted up through and including December thirty-first of each year.